 The historical financial statements included in this prospectus reflect the assets and liabilities and related operations of Shamrock Logistics Operations (successor to the Ultramar Diamond Shamrock logistics business).
-Ultramar Diamond Shamrock retained selected assets described in more detail under "Business -- Assets Retained by Ultramar Diamond Shamrock" including refined product pipelines and terminals which have experienced declining profitability over the last several years, crude oil gathering pipelines originating in older crude oil producing fields, and several assets we have the option to buy when their construction or expansion is completed.
+Ultramar Diamond Shamrock retained selected assets described in more detail under "Business -- Pipeline, Terminalling and Storage Assets Retained by Ultramar Diamond Shamrock" including several assets we have the option to buy when their construction or expansion is completed.
 Please read "Business -- Recently Completed and Planned Expansion Projects -- Planned Expansion Projects" for a description of these assets and our options to buy them.